vshymanskyy/Preferences/README.md

 Preferences are stored in the internal flash filesystem in a bunch of `/nvs/{namespace}/{property}` files.
 Filesystem should handle flash wearing, bad sectors and atomic `rename` file operation.
-`LittleFS` handles all that, so this is the default FS driver for ESP8266.
+- `LittleFS` handles all that, so this is the default FS driver for ESP8266.
-Particle Gen3 devices also operate on `LittleFS` filesystem.
+- Particle Gen3 devices also operate on a built-in `LittleFS` filesystem.
+- Arduino Nano and MKR devices use the storage of the U-blox NINA module.

 ## API